Tech Tips

 Using section breaks can make a big difference in the organization and readability of your document.
 Here are some best practices to follow:

 • Be consistent: While section breaks allow for different formatting, consistency is key.
-Use section breaks to apply changes without disrupting the overall look and feel.
+Use section breaks to apply changes without disrupting the overall look and feel of the piece.

 • Don’t overuse section breaks: Too many section breaks can make your document hard to navigate.
-Use them only when necessary to avoid clutter and keep it clean.
+Use them only when necessary to avoid clutter and keep your document structure clean.

-• Use the “Show/Hide” feature to show formatting marks: The “Show/Hide” feature can help you see section breaks and other formatting marks in your document.
+• Use the “Show/Hide” feature: The “Show/Hide” feature can help you see section breaks and other formatting marks in your document.
 This is useful for troubleshooting and making sure your document is formatted correctly.

 By following these best practices, you can ensure that your document is well-organized and easy to read.